 Consumer Protection Cases Continue to Be Prosecuted

-Additional cases being pursued by timeshare developers have resulted in
+Additional cases being pursued by timeshare companies have resulted in

 timeshare exit companies

 filing bankruptcy.
-ARDA, ARDA-ROC and timeshare developers together with the Justice Department are committed to
+ARDA, ARDA-ROC and timeshare companies together with the Justice Department are committed to

 protecting timeshare owners